aahnik/tgcf/README.md

 1. Forward messages as "forwarded" or send a copy of the messages from source to destination chats.

-    > A chat can be anything, a group, channel, person or even another bot.
+    > A chat can be anything: a group, channel, person or even another bot.

 2. Supports two [modes of operation](https://github.com/aahnik/tgcf/wiki/Past-vs-Live-modes-explained)
 _past_ or _live_.